 - Hold a baccalaureate degree from an educational institution of recognized standing.

 - At the baccalaureate level, have earned a cumulative grade point average (GPA) in all courses of at least 3.0 or equivalent.
-Students with a pervious graduate degree with a GPA of 3.0 or equivalent may be admitted in full standing.
-Applicantions may be submitted directly to The Graduate School at any time.
+Incoming students holding a previous graduate degree with a GPA of 3.0 or equivalent may be admitted in full standing.
+Applications may be submitted directly to The Graduate School at any time.

 - Have adequate preparation and show potential to undertake advanced study and research as evidenced by academic performance and experience.